arnaudfroidmont/race-simulation/README.md

 ### Submit Initial Job

 Finally edit the client.py file.
 The scenario's are described at line 43 to 67.
 A3, A4 and A6 are the tire compounds available for this track.
-You can choose the initial compoud as well at the
+You can choose the initial compoud as well at the stops that you make.
+At which lap and what compound you need.
+Keep in mind that you need at least 2 different compounds per race.

+For each scenario, we'll run no_sim_runs experiemnts, the default value is 500.
+Each worker will run 10 experiment at the time.
+So for each scenario, we'll post 50 messages and gather all the results and average them out.